 The provision matrix is initially based on the Parent Company's historical observed default rates.
-The Parent Company calibrates the matrix to adjust the historical credit loss experience with forward-looking information, including impact of COVID-19.
+The Parent Company calibrates the matrix to adjust the historical credit loss experience with forward-looking information.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.